Key Takeaways

 Journal Entry at Commencement

-The selling profit of $11,890 ($32,930 - $21,040) is recognised upfront.
-Interest income is then recognised over the lease term.
+The selling profit of £11,879 is recognised at commencement.
+Finance income is then recognised over the lease term using the effective interest method on the net investment balance.

-Artificially Low Interest Rates
+Artificially Low Interest Rates (IFRS 16.73)

 Sale and Leaseback: Buyer-Lessor Perspective